 Invest in useful equipment

 Avoiding buying that A3 printer because it’s expensive?
 Still haven’t got round to purchasing a back-up hard drive?
+Not compared your business energy prices?
 These might be expensive purchases, but they could be hugely beneficial to your business and save you money in the long-run.
 Lost files and constant trips to the printers can create sudden, alarming costs.

 Useful equipment, can of course, also be for leisure.
 If your weakness is going out for expensive takeaway coffees, then maybe putting some money aside for an espresso maker might be a nice little self-employed reward.